-Inheritance vs. 1-1 Association
+Inheritance vs. One-to-One Association

 Every Mendix developer has to choose on a daily basis whether or not he wants to use inheritance.
 It starts the moment you initiate a new project; how do you want to setup your users?
 Are you going to keep using the already available Account entity in the Administration module?
-Or are you going to work with separate entities with a 1-1 association to the user account?
+Or are you going to work with separate entities with a one-to-one association to the user account?
 Or are you going to add (multiple) entities that inherit from System.User?

 When defining closely related structures, it can be difficult to decide on the best architecture.
-Should the entity inherit from my structure or do I rather want a 1-1 association?
+Should the entity inherit from my structure or do I rather want a one-to-one association?
 You should consider both options.
 Both options can have a huge impact on the performance of the application or the speed of development.

 Generalization, Specialization and Inheritance in Mendix